It is very easy to find hundreds of articles on risk/reward ratio in forex trading.

 I don’t say that you can consistently make a 5% profit for 5 years.
 You will have some losing months as well.
 These numbers are just examples.

-If you can neither make more profit, nor you can open a larger account, you have to be happy with the rate that your account is growing, or you have to find a different way to grow your account faster which can be more riskier as well.
+If you can neither make more profit, nor can you open a larger account, you have to be happy with the rate that your account is growing, or you have to find a different way to grow your account faster which can be more riskier as well.

 If you open a $50,000 account, and make the same 5% profit per month, your account size will be $161,255.00 after two years (of course if you don’t withdraw any money for 2 years).
 Then you can keep on making 5% profit per month, and withdraw $8,062.75 every month.
 That is not bad.
 Indeed, it is a good monthly income.
-But the problem is, most of you cannot open a $50,000 account at the beginning.
+But the problem is most of you cannot open a $50,000 account at the beginning.

 So the only option that comes to your mind, is taking a higher risk.
 That is when the greed takes the control and you can lose your shirt because of it: You think you open a $1000 account with a 500:1 leverage.
 You can take a 1 to 2 lots positions with such an account without any problems.
 Then you calculate and will see that if you open a $1000 account and make 100% profit per month (you double your account every month), you will have $4,096,000.00 after one year or $16,777,216,000.00 after two years (of course if you don’t withdraw any money).